shoujunfeng/mystars/README.md

 *   [2dust/v2rayN](https://github.com/2dust/v2rayN) - A GUI client for Windows, support Xray core and v2fly core and others

 *   [shadowsocks/shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows) - A C# port of shadowsocks

-*   [cxun/WeChatHistory](https://github.com/cxun/WeChatHistory) - WeChatHistory is a tool to view the history of WeChat.

 ## Ruby